 This program will ensure compliance with applicable federal and state regulations, including: NYS Division of Safety and Health Code Rule Part 21, Protection of Persons Employed at Window Cleaning.

 Window Washing Plan

 Prior to a cleaner (employee or contractor) performing window washing on campus, they must electronically submit a Window Washing Plan for approval.
-The website can be found on the Cornell Environment Health and Safety Page listed under the webpage tab on this site.

 The purpose of the Window Washing Plan is to ensure the cleaner is using safe and authorized window cleaning means and method(s) on Cornell University public buildings according to the requirements set forth by New York State Department of Labor.

 Window Washing Plan will need to be submitted and approved for the initial cleaning of a building’s windows before work can begin.